 With more and more donors connected at the hip with their smartphones, how can you tap into the trend?

 Read on for must-share stats on the current state of mobile fundraising, plus practical tips to spruce up 3 important areas of any mobile fundraising strategy.

-I myself didn't own a smartphone until last year (yep, 2016!), but now I can't imagine life without it.
-Chances are, your constituents are checking their social pages, sending texts, video chatting and browsing the internet on mobile devices just as often as I am.
+Do you own a smartphone?
+Chances are, your constituents are checking their social pages, sending texts, video chatting and browsing the internet on mobile devices just as often.

 We often talk about surprising and delighting donors, and nowhere is the opportunity more readily available than the mobile landscape.
 As we become increasingly connected to and reliant upon technology, your nonprofit can beat the curve and engage supporters in new, exciting ways.

 Here are tips to spruce up your results in 3 areas of mobile fundraising mentioned in the infographic.

 Surveys show 51 percent of visitors to your nonprofit's website are viewing on their mobile devices in 2017.
 To emphasize: More people are looking at your website via a phone or tablet than a computer.
 That's huge!